aspose-total/Aspose.Total-Products/total/en/python-net/conversion/odt-to-xlsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting ODT to XLSM is a common requirement for Python developers.
+ODT is an open document format used for creating documents like text documents, spreadsheets, presentations, etc. It is a popular format for creating documents as it is open source and can be used on multiple platforms.
+XLSM is a Microsoft Excel file format which is used to store data in a tabular format.
+It is a popular format for storing data as it is easily accessible and can be used on multiple platforms.
+Converting ODT to XLSM is a useful feature for Python developers as it allows them to store data in a tabular format which is easily accessible.

+<h2>How Aspose.Total helps for odt to xlsm conversion</h2>
-For a Python developer, who is trying to add a ODT to XLSM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert ODT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps to automate the conversion process from ODT to XLSM.
+It is mainly in two steps.
+Firstly use Aspose.Words for Python via .NET API to convert ODT file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+Aspose.Words for Python via .NET API is a powerful API for creating, manipulating and converting documents.
+It supports a wide range of document formats including ODT, DOC, DOCX, HTML, PDF, etc. It also provides features like document manipulation, document conversion, document comparison, document protection, etc.

+Aspose.Cells for Python via .NET API is a powerful API for creating, manipulating and converting spreadsheets.
+It supports a wide range of spreadsheet formats including XLS, XLSX, XLSM, CSV, HTML, etc. It also provides features like spreadsheet manipulation, spreadsheet conversion, spreadsheet comparison, spreadsheet protection, etc.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from ODT to XLSM.
+It provides a simple and efficient way to convert ODT to XLSM.
+It also provides features like document and spreadsheet manipulation, document and spreadsheet conversion, document and spreadsheet comparison, document and spreadsheet protection, etc. which makes it a powerful and useful API for Python developers.

 {{% /blocks/products/pf/feature-page-summary %}}